Q: Why do Brainsway Deep TMS?

 Deep TMS treatments are typically administered daily, Monday through Friday over 6-9 weeks.
 The actual number of sessions will depend on your individual response and if Dr. Drell thinks a tapering schedule is necessary to maximize your results.

 Q: Is TMS covered by my insurance plan?

 A: Prior to your initial evaluation, you will be asked to send our office a copy of the front and back of your insurance card so that we may verify your individual policy coverage for the initial Deep TMS consultation and Deep TMS treatments.
 We will contact you prior to your initial appointment to review your coverage.
 We will file your insurance if it is approved by your health insurance.
 You are ultimately responsible for payments not covered by your insurance plan, including deductibles, copayments and denied expenses.

 Q: What criteria does my insurance company use to decide if they will pay for my TMS?

 A: To decide if you a suitable candidate for insurance to cover your TMS, see the six criteria below.

 - My PHQ 9 score is 10 or more.
 (The form is located under Downloadable Forms)

 - I am currently depressed in spite of trying several antidepressants.

-- I have failed 4 or more antidepressants in the past.
+- I have failed 2 or more antidepressants during this episode of depression.